Political Commercials in the Time of COVID-19

 The Benefits of Well-Crafted PSAs

 With COVID-19 affecting every state in the nation, doctors, nurses, and citizens need to be kept informed of new regulations, what symptoms to look for, and which safety precautions to implement.
-The only way for vital information to reach our most vulnerable is through public service announcements, or PSAs.
+The only way for vital information to reach our most vulnerable is through public service announcements, or PSAs and through narrations delivered by skilled medical narration voice talent.
 There is no question that poorer communities, communities made up of people of color, and undocumented immigrants are affected at a greater rate by the current crisis — even moreso because those demographics include lots essential workers on the front lines providing food and package delivery, bus drivers, grocery clerks, poll workers, journalists, and farmworkers, just to name a few.
 They might not have the same access to healthcare or basic information on crucial ways to protect their health, and are much likelier to be pressed into working through an illness, or going back to work before they’re fully healthy.

 Urging Citizens to Take Action